 Simple DIY Commodore C64 power supply solution.

-how important that is.
+important that is.
 This article is an eye opener!
-And how about mine?
+And how

-Still going after a year I'm happy to say!
+about mine?
+Well it's still going after a year I'm happy to

 23/08/2014: One day I noticed out of the corner of my eye a familiar beige object on the side of the road.
 It was a C64C.
 Naturally I rescued that bad boy!
 Most fortuitous as for the last year or so I had been thinking of teaching myself BASIC on an 8 bit machine.
 The choices in my mind were Apple IIe (which we used in high school), the ZX Spectrum (which I played around with at my uncles place in Holland) and the Commodore 64, which I can't recall ever having used, but for which there are a butt load of resources available.

-prize for crappiest designed PSU.
-Apparently not only did they
+wins the prize for crappiest designed PSU.
+Apparently not

 Anyway, having tested my C64 on a friends C64 PS and finding it works, I thought I'd just get a new aftermarket power supply from ebay.
 Nothing.
 Most surprising since not long ago I had bought an aftermarket supply for my Atari 2600.
 The rub is that the C64 has two voltages going in to it, and both AC and DC!
 You are here because you already know this and are as confused as I was after learning TOO much from all the forums.
 But you still need an alternate.
 So I'll cut to the chase.

 All you need for your C64 to work is a good 5 volt DC